New Zealand Book Awards for Children and Young Adults: Children's Choice

 In 2015 for the first time, children chose the finalist list for the Children's Choice awards.
 With 6,000 students putting their votes in for all 149 of the titles submitted for the awards, the finalists were announced on 9 June.
 This began the second stage of voting, which saw just under 16,000 students post their votes for the Children's Choice winners.

 Until 2014, the Children's Choice award was chosen from the finalists in all categories below by a public vote open to school aged children, and is considered one of the highest accolades in the awards.
 As of 2013 winners of the Children's Choice award receive a prize of $2,000.

 The Children's Choice award was created at the first New Zealand Post Children's Book Awards in 1997, and has been presented every year since.
 Despite being open to finalists from all categories, as of 2013 all winners have been from the Picture Book category.
 From 2010 the winners of each category have also been announced.

-NB: Overall Children's Choice award winners not included.